zuozhenggh/learning-library/security-library/secureoracle/employeelm/employeelm.md

     ```

 ## Task 2: Employee On-Boarding and Notifications
-1. Proceed to import new employees into My HR Application.
-To do so login into the APEX Workspace **HRSPACE**.
+1. Open the APEX Workspace **HRSPACE** in a browser and Proceed to import new employees into My HR Application.

     E.g. Use the following link and credentials: